All Calls Are Free and Confidential

 Our Medical Detox Program

-Our Medically Monitored Withdrawal Management Program provides 24-hour nursing care with a physician on-site to handle significant problems.
+Our medically monitored withdrawal management program provides 24-hour nursing care with a physician on-site to handle significant problems.
 Psychological counseling is also available 16 hours a day.
-Clients of our Dallas Texas detox have often had a recent history of withdrawal management at a less intensive level of care, marked by an inability to complete the process or enter into continuing addiction treatment.
+Clients of our Dallas Texas detox center often had a recent history of withdrawal management at a less intensive level of care.
+However, they were unable to complete the process or enter into continuing addiction treatment.

-Riverwalk Ranch is the appropriate setting for clients with subacute biomedical and emotional, behavioral, or cognitive problems that require inpatient treatment.
-Patients in our medical detox program receive integrative medical care in a safe, home-like environment.
-Our prescribing doctors’ aim is to keep our clients as comfortable as possible during their detox.
+Riverwalk Ranch is the perfect setting for those who require substance abuse treatment.
+Those who have emotional, behavioral, or cognitive problems may require inpatient treatment, which we can provide.
+Patients who struggle with addiction and come to our medical center receive integrative medical care in a safe, home-like environment.
+Our prescribing doctors' aim to keep our clients as comfortable as possible during their detox.